szilard/benchm-ml/README.md

 Finally, the reason for the very poor predictive accuracy is that Spark's decision trees are limited to maximal depth of 30 and random forests [need](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm) trees grown to the "largest extent possible".
+On the other hand even if Spark would allow that, it would make the training even slower.